 If you love using online software or apps for designing your graphics, then Chromebooks are the way to go.

-Most online content creators, social media users etc do not have the time nor the patience to learn the complexities of a desktop based software, that is where Chromebooks and online apps come in to play.
+Most online content creators, social media users etc neither have the time nor the patience to learn the complexities of a desktop based software, that is where Chromebooks and online apps come in to play.

 If services like PIXLR, GIMP, Google Photo appeals to you, then we believe the selection of the best Chromebook for graphic design here may have piqued your interest.